 10. Are you computer smart?
-Offer your services to a neighbor and help them with a tech project, team them a new skill, or set up a Facebook page, make a Vine or You Tube video for a local business.
+Offer your services to a neighbor and help them with a tech project, team them a new skill, or set up a Facebook page, make a Vine, Instagram story, You Tube video, etc. for a local business.

 Make a flyer for your services and pass it out in your neighborhood.
 Use social media to spread the work that you are looking for summer work.
 Start early!

 Volunteer in your community.
 You will learn valuable skills, network, accumulate volunteer hours and gain insight for your college application essays.